Harsh26agarwal/-6Companies30Days-/README.md

 # -6Companies30Days-
-Given an array of strings, return all groups of strings that are anagrams.
+#IDE-50:Given an array of strings, return all groups of strings that are anagrams.
+#IDe-52:Find max 10 numbers in a list having 10M entries.